bgamari/ghc-wiki-import/commentary/cmm-exceptions.md

 ```

-This bug is not due to the lack of FPU exceptions in Cmm but bears mention as the internal conversion performed in 'realToFrac' on 'Float's and might benefit from FPU exceptions.
+This bug is not due to the lack of FPU exceptions in Cmm but bears mention as the internal conversion performed in 'realToFrac' on 'Float's would benefit from FPU exceptions: with Haskell-support for FPU exceptions this realToFrac would be able to issue an exception for NaN, Infinity or rounding errors when converting a Float to a Double and vice versa.
+That there is a related problem with rounding errors in the functions 'encodeFloat', 'decodeFloat', 'encodeDouble' and 'decodeDouble', see [ReplacingGMPNotes/TheCurrentGMPImplementation](replacing-gmp-notes/the-current-gmp-implementation).